Here are the rules of the Roger Léron Awards contest:

 The nomination form has to be submitted online through the FEDARENE website.
 The electronic nomination form includes the name of the nominee, his/her current affiliation and contact information.
 Personal details (name, address, phone number and e-mail) of the nominator are required too.

 The accompanying materials requested include:

-The Roger Léron Jury consists of 7 highly skilled experts – five members from FEDARENE, one member from EU institutions (European Commission, Committee of the Regions, or European Parliament) and a representative of the sustainable energy industry.
+The Roger Léron Jury consists of 7 highly skilled experts – four members from FEDARENE, one member from EU institutions (European Commission, Committee of the Regions, or European Parliament) and two representative of the sustainable energy industry.
 The President of FEDARENE acts as the president of the Roger Léron Jury and is responsible for its work and decisions.
 The work of the Jury is done on a voluntary basis.
 The Jury is independent in its decisions.
 The decision of the jury does not necessarily reflect the opinion of the companies/organisations/institutions of which they are representatives.
 The meetings of the Jury are not public. ln case of equal votes, the President of the Jury will have the decisive vote.

 Legal action is excluded.
 In particular, the Jury has no obligation to ground or explain its decision to third parties.